Athens to Stuttgart Road Trip Part 8 – From Plovdiv to Vidin

 Vidin is about 1100 years old and was founded by Celtic settlers.
 The settlement evolved into a Roman fortified town.
 For a short time, it was occupied by Hungarians till the Ottomans took over.

-In Vidin at the Dunabe
+In Vidin at the Danube

 Another war memorial